dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-The parameter of the copy constructor is passed by reference, so initializations are going
+The parameter of the copy constructor is passed by reference, so initializations will be
 to be lowered to copy constructor calls only if the source is an lvalue.
 Although this can be
 worked around by declaring temporary lvalues which can be forwarded to the copy constructor,
 binding rvalues to lvalues is beyond the scope of this DIP.

-Note that when a function returns a struct that defines a copy constructor and NRVO cannot be
+Note that when a function returns a `struct` instace that defines a copy constructor and NRVO cannot be
-performed, the copy constructor is called on the callee site, before actually returning.
+performed, the copy constructor is called at the callee site before returning.
 If NRVO
 may be performed, then the copy is elided:

 ```d